 Consider Private Loans

 College Raptor can help you here!
-With our new Student Loan Finder you can discover a personalized loan option that works best for you by comparing lenders and interest rates!
+With our new Student Loan Finder, you can discover a personalized loan option that works best for you by comparing lenders and interest rates!
 And it’s completely free.

 Keep All Your Documents Together

 Once you’ve received replies about FAFSA, loan offers, or other documentation, it’s time to keep the paperwork all in one place.
 The stress of applying is behind you; you have your answers when it comes to student loans.
-Now you can help reduce the stress of the future by collecting all the pieces in an easy to find place.
+Now you can help reduce the stress of the future by collecting all the pieces in an easy-to-find place.

-Senior year is a stressful year!
+Senior year is a very stressful year!
 With college on the horizon, it can be pretty tough.
 However, making sure you start early on financial aid applications and getting all your ducks in a row at the beginning can help ensure a smooth financial start to your college career.